 Your child is spending too long on homework.
-Find out how much time children in your child’s class should spend on their homework.
+Find out how much time other children in your child’s class are spending on their homework.
+Other parents might be able to tell you this.
 If your child regularly spends more time on it than this, talk with the teacher.
 There might be some underlying learning issues that your child needs help with.

 Your child doesn’t understand the work.
 If this is the case, your child might be missing concepts in class.
-Let the teacher know so she has the chance to fill these learning gaps during class time.
+If you let the teacher know, the teacher can fill in these learning gaps during class time.

 Your child can’t concentrate.
-It’ll help you to know if this is just a problem at home (perhaps because she’s overtired), or if it’s also happening at school.
+It’ll help you to know whether this is just a problem at home (perhaps because he’s overtired), or whether it’s also happening at school.

 Your child is struggling in one particular subject.
 The teacher might be able to suggest another approach to the subject.
-For example, you could use blocks for addition and subtraction practice, or cut up a pizza to help understand the basics of fractions.
+For example, you could use blocks for addition and subtraction practice, or there are lots of fun online educational games, which can be great for older children.

 If your child needs help with a particular subject, ask the school about additional assistance.
-You might also want to think about tutoring, either by a professional tutor or by a trusted family member or part of your social network.
+You might also want to think about tutoring, either by a professional tutor or by a trusted family member or friend.

 How much homework?

 There are no hard and fast rules about homework.
-Some schools give much more homework than others.
+In the early years, some schools give no homework other than nightly reading.
+Some schools, as well as different teachers within schools, give much more homework than others.